Singapore Company Registration in 2023: Complete Guide

 Every business must appoint a company secretary residing in Singapore.
 The company secretary keeps your business compliant with regulations and tax filings.
 It’s an essential aspect of successfully doing business in Singapore.

 A corporate secretary is responsible for all necessary documents required by law.
-For example, your corporate secretary is responsible for:
+For example:

 - Issuing company resolutions